…by Jonas E. Alexis

 “Jews DO control the media,” Times of Israel, July 1, 2012.

-Posted by Jonas E. Alexis on June 19, 2017, With 2541 Reads Filed under Government & Politics.
+Posted by Jonas E. Alexis on June 19, 2017, With 2633 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.